-Since then, Penny and Roe have devoted significant time and resources to an array of Florida-based organizations including the University of Miami, The Knight Foundation, Fairchild Tropical Botanic Garden, the Make-A-Wish Foundation of Southern Florida, Miami Lighthouse for the Blind, Community Partnership for the Homeless, Ransom Everglades School, Breakthrough Miami and the Grayvik Animal Care Center.
+Since his relocation to South Florida in 1993, Roe, along with his wife Penny, has devoted significant time and resources to philanthropic causes in the community.
+Their interest in South Florida is deeply rooted, as they have been long time supporters of the University of Miami, the Grayvik Animal Care Center, Fairchild Tropical Garden, the Make-A-Wish Foundation of Southern Florida, Miami Lighthouse for the Blind, Community Partnership for the Homeless, Ransom Everglades School, Breakthrough Miami and a number of other charities throughout the region.

-Roe currently serves as a trustee at the University of Miami, the John S. and James L. Knight Foundation and several other distinguished organizations.
-He is also a trustee emeritus of the Georgia Tech Foundation.
-Among many honors, he has received the Distinguished Alumnus Award from the School of Industrial and Systems Engineering and the Joseph Mayo Pettit Alumni Distinguished Service Award, the highest award conferred by the Georgia Tech Alumni Association.
-He was inducted into Georgia Tech’s Engineering Hall of Fame in 2001.
-In 2012, he was the recipient of Harvard Business School’s most prestigious honor, the Alumni Achievement Award.
+Roe is a Trustee Emeritus of the Georgia Tech Foundation, and a Trustee at the University of Miami, the John S and James L Knight Foundation and several other distinguished organizations.
+At Georgia Tech, Roe served the Foundation for over 16 years.
+He has received the Distinguished Alumnus Award from the School of Industrial and Systems Engineering and the Joseph Mayo Pettit Alumni Distinguished Service Award, the highest award conferred by the Georgia Tech Alumni Association.
+He was inducted into Georgia Tech’s Engineering Hall of Fame in 2001 and received an honorary Doctor of Philosophy in 2014.

 In 2010, Roe was honored by the American Red Cross South Florida Region as the Humanitarian of the Year.
 In 2012, he was honored by Harvard Business School, receiving its most prestigious award, the Alumni Achievement Award.

 Roe now dedicates his time to his personal interests, which include fly-fishing, bird hunting, flying, boating, jazz piano and spending time with his family.